markusmoenig/CHIPcade/ChipDocumentation.md

 ### Instruction Set

 - **LD Rd, Memory Address**.
 Load memory to the destination register.
-- **LDI Rd, Value.** Load an immediate value to the destination register.
+- **LDI Rd, Value**.
+Load an immediate value to the destination register.
-- **ST Memory Addres, Rs.** Store the source register at the destination memory address.
+- **ST Memory Addres, Rs**.
+Store the source register at the destination memory address.

 - **INC Rd**.
 Increase the destination register by 1.
 - **DEC Rd**.
 Decrease the destination register by 1.